BitBoxSwiss/bitbox-wallet-app/README.md

 # godbb

-This repo contains the source code for the Digital Bitbox wallet and related tools.
+This repo contains the source code for the Shift Wallet and related tools.

 ## Tech Stack